ManuelFay/ImageSearcher/README.md

 ### Running through the API for efficient use

-The Flask API can be used to load models once and then search efficiently:
+After having indexed the images of interest, a Flask API can be used to load models once and then search efficiently.

 - Specify a Config YAML file: